jerry1100/jerry1100.github.io/essays/coding-standards.md

 }
 ```

 I think the second one with spaces is better.
 I hope you see the importance in questions like the above two.
-Now, before you start accusing me of caring about how my code looks more than what it does, let me say this: you're *half* right.